pfsense/docs/source/releases/2-2-new-features-and-changes.rst

    and 2.
 -  IPsec status page and dashboard widget changes to accommodate different output from strongSwan
--  Move the IPsec settings from System > Advanced, Misc tab to “Advanced Settings” tab under VPN > IPsec.
+-  Move the IPsec settings from System > Advanced, Misc tab to "Advanced Settings" tab under VPN > IPsec.
 -  It is now possible to configure :doc:`L2TP/IPsec </vpn/ipsec/l2tp-ipsec>`
 -  Add AES-GCM and AES-XCBC to the list of available IPsec algorithms and hashes, respectively.
 Expand P1 DH groups up to 24.